-In this lesson we will learn: to improve our listening skills; to understand the elements of effective active listening; to use effective listening skills
+In this lesson we will learn: to improve our listening skills and to use SHUSH listening tips to help us listen effectively to others.

 Create a safe and positive learning environment by agreeing ground rules for the session.

 A volunteer from your local Samaritans branch may be able to come in to support you with this session.
 Contact the education team to find out.